lopertut/gamer_shop/README.md

 #  GAMER SHOP – Online Store Web App

 ## Project Description
-Gamer Shop is a web-based online store designed for gamers.
+Gamer Shop is a mobile store designed for gamers.
 The goal of the project is to create a modern, responsive, and user-friendly shopping experience where users can browse gaming products, view details, and interact with a clean interface.

-The project focuses on frontend development and demonstrates basic e-commerce functionality without real payment integration.

 ---